Stiffstream/so5_testing_demo/README.md

-This repository contains examples of unit-tests written by using a new `so_5::experimental::testing` functionality from SO-5.5.24.
+This repository contains examples of unit-tests written by using `so_5::experimental::testing` functionality from SO-5.6.

+**NOTE.** *These examples were upgraded to SObjectizer-5.6 in May 2019.
+For old versions of examples written for SObjectizer-5.5.24 please use tag "v.1.0-so5.5".*

 # How To Obtain And Try?

 ## Prerequisites

-A C++ complier with more or less good support of C++14.
-We have tried gcc-5.4, clang-3.8 and Visual C++ 15.7.
+A C++ complier with support of C++17.
+We have tried gcc-7, clang-6 and Visual C++ 15.9.

 ## How To Obtain?